Get

 1. They’re Afraid

 Some aggressive behavior in dogs is rooted in fear.
 They may be afraid of someone or something getting in their space.
 Dogs, like humans, can be fearful of unfamiliar people and situations.
-Fear aggression is typically characterized by quick nips or bites, as dogs that are afraid will generally want to bite and then run away.
+Fear aggression is typically characterized by quick nips or bites, and frightened dogs generally want to bite and then run away.

 Angry German Shepherd